djeada/Frontend-Notes/notes/11_hosting_websites.md

 1. Integrate your hosting platform with your Git repository.
 This can usually be done through the hosting provider's dashboard, allowing you to connect directly to repositories on platforms like GitHub, GitLab, or Bitbucket.
 2. Every time you push a new update to your repository, whether it's a bug fix, a new feature, or content updates, the hosting platform detects these changes.
 3. The hosting service automatically fetches the updated code and deploys it to your live website.
 This process ensures that your website is always up-to-date with the latest changes.
 Some hosting providers offer additional features like staging environments and rollback options for better control over deployments.

-This approach to deployment streamlines the process, reduces human error, and ensures a more consistent and reliable delivery of website updates.

 ## Connecting Your Domain to Hosting